Malaysian MPs vote to repeal ‘fake news’ law

 KUALA LUMPUR: Malaysian lawmakers voted to repeal a controversial law Wednesday that punished spreading "fake news" with up to six years behind bars and which critics said was aimed at stifling dissent.

-As well as hefty jail terms, under the legislation those who disseminated what authorities deemed false news — via any medium, from print to social networks — could be fined up to 500,000 ringgit ($120,000).
+As well as hefty jail terms, those who disseminated what authorities deemed false news, via any medium, from print to social networks, could be fined up to 500,000 ringgit ($120,000).
 It was the second attempt by the lower house to overturn the law after MPs voted to repeal it last year only for the opposition-controlled upper chamber to block it.

-But the upper house is only able to block a bill once, meaning it should still now be repealed even if lawmakers there vote it down again.
+But the upper house is only able to block a bill once, meaning the legislation will now be scrapped.
+Malaysia is one of several countries in Asia that have turned to such legislation recently, emboldened by US President Donald Trump´s fulminations against "fake news", but activists warn authoritarian regimes will use the laws to target opponents.

-The legislation was pushed through last year by the former, scandal-tainted regime in the run-up to a hotly contested general election, sparking a storm of anger.
-Political opponents said it was a crude tool aimed at silencing criticism of the then-government and its leader Najib Razak, particularly over the corruption mega-scandal surrounding sovereign wealth fund 1MDB.
-However Najib and his long-ruling coalition unexpectedly lost the landmark 2018 elections that brought to power a reformist alliance which had pledged to abolish the law.

 KUALA LUMPUR: Malaysian lawmakers voted to repeal a controversial law Wednesday that punished spreading "fake news" with up to six years behind bars and which critics said was aimed at stifling dissent.

-As well as hefty jail terms, under the legislation those who disseminated what authorities deemed false news — via any medium, from print to social networks — could be fined up to 500,000 ringgit ($120,000).
+As well as hefty jail terms, those who disseminated what authorities deemed false news, via any medium, from print to social networks, could be fined up to 500,000 ringgit ($120,000).
 It was the second attempt by the lower house to overturn the law after MPs voted to repeal it last year only for the opposition-controlled upper chamber to block it.

-But the upper house is only able to block a bill once, meaning it should still now be repealed even if lawmakers there vote it down again.
+But the upper house is only able to block a bill once, meaning the legislation will now be scrapped.
+Malaysia is one of several countries in Asia that have turned to such legislation recently, emboldened by US President Donald Trump´s fulminations against "fake news", but activists warn authoritarian regimes will use the laws to target opponents.

-The legislation was pushed through last year by the former, scandal-tainted regime in the run-up to a hotly contested general election, sparking a storm of anger.
-Political opponents said it was a crude tool aimed at silencing criticism of the then-government and its leader Najib Razak, particularly over the corruption mega-scandal surrounding sovereign wealth fund 1MDB.
-However Najib and his long-ruling coalition unexpectedly lost the landmark 2018 elections that brought to power a reformist alliance which had pledged to abolish the law.